mikaells/RibDif/README.md

 The program generates a new directory named after the genus in question.
 Within that is a summary file and three sub directories:

 $genus-summary.csv # contains summary statistics for each genome.
-Columns 5-8 are in nucleotide mismatches between the genomes' 16S genes, TotalDiv is the cummalative shannon index
+Columns 5-8 are in nucleotide mismatches between the genomes' 16S genes, TotalDiv is the cummulative shannon index

     #GCF     Genus   Species #16S    Mean    SD      Min     Max   TotalDiv